National Sex and Gender-Based Medicine Practitioner Registry

 Find An Expert

-A registry of medical practitioners who have demonstrated a commitment to applying sex and gender evidence into their clinical practice, and who have completed a certificate program which requires 10 hours of accredited sex and gender specific health continuing medical education (CME) activities.
-The Registry is searchable by the public to find providers knowledgeable about sex and gender differences in health.
+A registry of medical (below) and other healthcare practitioners (to be added) who have demonstrated a commitment to applying sex and gender evidence into their clinical practice, and who have completed a certificate program that requires 10 hours of accredited sex and gender-specific health continuing medical education (CME) activities.
+The registry also includes a few international practitioners.
+The registry is searchable by the public to find providers knowledgeable about sex and gender differences in health.

-- NIH Office of Women’s Health Research: Any of their three modules
+- NIH Office of Women’s Health Research: Three modules available

 - Other courses with approval

-Sex and Gender Based Medicine (SGBM) is a field of medicine which incorporates information about how biological sex and the sociocultural aspects of gender affect health and illness for women and men.
+Sex and Gender-Based Medicine (SGBM) is a field of medicine that incorporates information about how biological sex and the sociocultural aspects of gender affect health and illness for women and men.

 You will have access to:

 - Online community of SGBM educators, practitioners, researchers, students